 Practice Teaching 2 is the second ten day in-school experience taken after completion of SAED 2402 Teacher Development 2.
-During these two weeks, students work in a different school setting to that visited in SAED 1491 Practice Teaching 1. and may include a regional or country location.
+During these two weeks, students work in a different school setting to that visited in SAED 1491 Practice Teaching 1, and may include a regional or country location.
 Students apply content using the frames as four distinct knowledges of and models for teaching.
 With increased confidence students plan, prepare and implement classes for years 7 - 10 visual arts and design, and working with their cooperating teacher develop strategies to evaluate and improve teaching practice.

-Teacher Development 3 Staff Contact: Kim Snepvangers UOC6 HPW3 S1 or S2 Prerequisite/s: SAED2402:Teacher Development 2
+Teacher Development 3

+Staff Contact: School Office UOC6 HPW3 S1 S2 Prerequisite/s: SAED2402